Have a Question? Please don’t hesitate to ask!

 Privacy & Policies

-There are the most frequently asked questions regarding my working with patients.
-If you have any other questions, contact me.
+Here are the most frequently asked questions regarding our work with patients.
+If you have any other questions, contact us!

-My fees are within the recommended rate by the Ontario Psychological Association, and vary depending on the nature of the service required.
-I offer a free initial telephone consultation, where I will discuss fees, and payment methods with you.
+Our fees are within the recommended rate by the Ontario Psychological Association, and vary depending on the nature of the service required.

 Are therapy and assessments covered by insurance?

 Although psychological services are not covered by OHIP, they are covered by most extended health insurance plans.
-I will provide a receipt that can be submitted to your insurance company or claimed for tax deduction purposes.
-I encourage prospective clients to check whether they have extended health coverage and to which type of services it may apply.
+We can easily provide a receipt that can be submitted to your insurance company or claimed for tax deduction purposes.
+We encourage prospective clients to check whether they have extended health coverage and to which type of services it may apply.

 Are sessions confidential?

-Your privacy and confidentiality are of the utmost importance.
+Your privacy and confidentiality are of the utmost importance to us at FFEW.
 Your identity and personal information will be kept strictly confidential, meaning that no information can be shared with others without explicit consent from you.
 There are certain exceptions to confidentiality according to Ontario law, and these will be fully discussed with you during your first session.

-How do I know if you can help me?
+How do I know if the FFEW team can help me?

-I treat and assess children, adolescents, and families with a wide array of mental health problems.
-Prior to beginning treatment, I offer a free initial telephone consultation to discuss your reasons for seeking treatment, as well as any questions or concerns you may have, in order to determine suitability for treatment.
+Our diverse team of professionals are equipped to treat and assess children, adolescents, and families with a wide array of mental health problems!
+Before starting treatment, we offer a free consultation call with our intake coordinators to discuss your reasons for seeking treatment and address any questions or concerns, helping to determine suitability for treatment.
+Book a free consultation here!

 Do I need a referral?

 You may contact FFEW directly to arrange a consultation or appointment for assessment or treatment.
 No professional referral is required.
-To book an appointment or enquire further about my services please contact the clinic.
+To book an appointment or enquire further about our services please contact us.

 I’m a health professional and would like to refer one of my patients.
 Can I speak to a clinician about suitability of the referral?

-You may contact me directly to arrange a consultation or appointment for assessment or treatment.
+You may contact us directly to arrange a consultation or appointment for assessment or treatment.
 No professional referral is required.
-To book an appointment or enquire further about my services please contact the clinic.

-How do I start the process of working with Dr. Zia?
+How do I start the process of working with an FFEW professional?

 The best way to begin is to schedule an intake call.
-During this free 10-minute call, I will inquire about your needs and any symptoms you may be experiencing.
+During this free 15-minute call, our intake coordinators will inquire about your needs and any symptoms you may be experiencing.
 You will have an opportunity to ask questions and to find out more about treatment options and current availability at the clinic.

 What’s the difference between a psychologist, psychotherapist, and social worker?